prototypsthlm/taco/README.md

 config) instead of based in the system preference only.
 So now, the site respects user pref on dark mode but also allows us to force dark mode where there's no "non-dark" mode implemented. that can be done just adding the class `dark` to any part we want to force dark mode.
-See `Input` component usage in signin and signup for reference.
+See `Input` component usage in sign in and sign up for reference.

 We control the dark mode toggling here: `src/routes/+layout.svelte`.